tim-roberts1/tva/website/docs/design/button.md

 ### Best practices

-- Buttons can be set to full-width in some situations, including mobile screens and smaller-width areas such as sidebars.
+- Buttons can be set to full width in some situations, including mobile screens and smaller-width areas such as sidebars.
 - Not all features need to have primary actions, sometimes the actions are secondary to the content and are all of equal importance.

 ## Content guidance